Implementation Tools

 Quick Facts

-• TIR is intended for those developing and managing an implementation plan (real-world practice context); it could also be used to teach or support implementation research.
+- TIR is intended for those developing and managing an implementation plan (real-world practice context); it can also be used to teach or support implementation research.

 Evaluation